TheLeopard65/CTF-Writeups-2024/IRON-CTF-2024/README.md

 }
 ```

-So i started a new solve.py file with nano and wrote this script with the pwntools library, to get the buffer overflow:
+So I started a new solve.py file with nano and wrote this script with the pwntools library, to get the buffer overflow:
 ```
 ┌──(kali㉿LEOPARD-PC)-[~/ironCTF/introspection-COMPLETED]
 └─$ cat solve.py